Make Stress A Thing Of The Past

 Anxiety

-I have been successfully treating clients whose presenting problems represent anxiety for almost 40 years.
-I have accomplished this through some state of the art treatment approaches such as Havening, Eye Movement Desensitization Reprocessing (EMDR), and the Developmental Needs Meeting Strategy (DNMS).
 Each of these modalities provide the ability to heal the source of one’s anxiety.
 They are also more quick acting than traditional talk therapy.
-In addition each one enables the individual to learn and effectively use them on their own.
+In addition, each one enables the individual to learn and effectively use them on their own.

 Anxiety is a common mental health condition characterized by excessive worry, fear, and apprehension.
 It can range from mild to severe and can significantly impact a person’s daily life, relationships, and overall well-being.
 In this comprehensive guide, we will explore the etiology (causes), symptoms, and various treatment options available for anxiety.

-Etiology (Causes) of Anxiety:
+Etiology (Causes) of Anxiety

 The development of anxiety is influenced by a combination of genetic, biological, environmental, and psychological factors.
 Understanding these factors can provide insights into the origins of anxiety disorders.
 Here are some key contributors to the etiology of anxiety: